 - Increase player’s performance by repairing his body parts

 You must understand what type of foods you should take after your workout for a better recovery.
 Let’s look at this food list of post-workout nutrition.

 Best things to eat post Workout

-To maximize the recovery process, you must first understand your ideal post-workout meal.
+You must first understand your ideal post-workout meal to maximize the recovery process.
 Post-workout meal ideas include a fair amount of fats, carbs, and protein in an adequate amount.
 The main objective of your post-workout meal is to provide the right nutrients for recovery.

-Most of the people use post-workout supplements for nutrition, but here is the list including simple and easily digested foods, perfect for a post-workout meal-
+Most people use post-workout supplements for nutrition, but here is the list including simple and easily digested foods, perfect for a post-workout meal-

 - Sweet potatoes

 - Cottage cheese

 - Trail mix-dried nuts and fruits